d0ndada/AmosResturanteDapp/README.md

 Replace the existing ABI array and address with the new ABI and the address of the deployed contract from the JSON file.
 Save and close the file.

->**Note** Note: Make sure to update both the ABI and contract address accurately to ensure that your DApp can interact with the contract on the Ganache network correctly.
+>**Note**: Make sure to update both the ABI and contract address accurately to ensure that your DApp can interact with the contract on the Ganache network correctly.

-5. Run the DApp:
+1. Run the DApp:
 With the ABI and contract address updated in config.js, you can now run the Restaurant DApp locally.
 It will interact with the Ganache blockchain.
 For a detailed deployment procedure and contract interactions, refer to the documentation or review the setup process used in the Todo DApp with Ganache.
 ## Features